On a night when all the noise was about Kamila Valieva, she had nothing to say

 Each skater here must walk along this path when they finish competing.
-Reporters stand on either side of the barriers and the skaters are expected to stop and answer questions as they move down the path, an area known as the mixed zone.
+Reporters stand on either side of the barriers, and the skaters are expected to stop and answer questions as they move down the path, an area known as the mixed zone.

 The mixed zone Tuesday night became the place where the dirty business of collecting reaction to Russian skater Kamila Valieva’s precedence in the women’s individual short program despite her positive test for a banned heart medication.
 Among media, there was a tacit acknowledgment of the strangeness of adults asking young women, many still teenagers clutching stuffed animals, about a 15-year-old’s positive doping test.